In the guide

 If you need to change a plug, lead or other connection, have it checked by an electrician.
 Incorrect wiring may cause electrocution or fire.

-All electrical appliances provided with the let have to be correctly fitted with an approved plug - one complying with BS 1363: 13 A plugs, socket-outlets, adaptors and connection units - with sleeved pins.
+The Electrical Equipment (Safety) Regulations 2016 require all new electrical appliances to be correctly fitted with an approved plug - one complying with BS 1363: A plugs, socket-outlets, adaptors and connection units - with sleeved pins.
 All plugs should carry the name and reference number of the approved body, normally BSI (British Standards Institution) or ASTA (ASTA Diamond Mark, run by Intertek).
-The plug does not have to be moulded on but it must have a cord grip to secure the lead going into the plug and have the correct fuse for the appliance.
+The plug does not have to be moulded on, but it must have a cord grip to secure the lead going into the plug and have the correct fuse for the appliance.
+For used equipment the samerequirement is found in the Plugs and Sockets etc (safety) Regulations 1994.

 We advise you not to supply used electric blankets as their history, usage and condition may be unknown.

-One way to ensure thatgas appliancesare safe is to check that they comply with relevant British / European standards.
-For example, the applicable standard for gas cookers is BS EN 30: Domestic cooking appliances burning gas.
-Cookersmust:
+The General Product Safety Regulations 2005 apply to the safety of used gas cookers.
+One way to ensure they are safe is to check they comply with BS EN 30: Domestic cooking appliances burning gas.
+They must:

 They must not have: